RamyAlshurafa/react-lifecycle/README.md

   /**
    * Check if the new state is one of 2 multiples
    * then `shouldComponentUpdate` will return true
-   * this mean we want the component to re-render
+   * this means we want the component to re-render
-   * else we won't to re-render the component
+   * else we won't re-render the component
    */
   if (this.state.childCounter % 2 === 0){
     historyModule.add({ method:'shouldComponentUpdate :: True', target:'Child' })